HumanCellAtlas/data-portal-content/content/contribute/overview/analysis-tools-registry/analysis-tools-registry.md

     - Please provide a call of the methodology using the test data to verify that the program ran to completion and the output is valid.
     - Command line calls should programmatically return zero if validation is successful and non-zero for validation failure.
     - Validation may be a single command line (eg. --test parameter provided via CLI) or a series of commands that
         - runs the method on the reference test data set
         - compares the locally generated result with the reference output(s)
         - indicates whether the locally generated result is valid
         - indicates success/failure of validation programmatically (to facilitated automated deployment/testing)
     - Example Command to validate installation: docker run --entrypoint stream\_run\_test pinellolab/stream

-### Visualization component-specific optional fields:
+### Visualization Component-Specific Optional Fields:
 - URL to implementation of this package in an active portal:
     - Please provide a URL to a simple page demoing the visualization.
     - In our examples we use “Mashups”, see example here https://github.com/eweitz/igv.js-react/blob/master/README.md#igvjs-in-react